ucan-wg/awake/README.md

 The payload stage MUST be signalled by the message type `"awake/init"`.

-### 3.2.1 Temporary DID
+### 3.2.1 Temporary ECDH DID

 Since this message is sent entirely in the clear, the Requestor MUST generate a fresh P-256 key pair per AWAKE initialization attempt.
 This key MUST be used as the first step in the ECDH Double Ratchet.

-This key pair MUST be referenced as a [`did:key`](https://w3c-ccg.github.io/did-method-key/) in the payload.
+In the payload, the public key MUST be formatted as a [did:key](https://w3c-ccg.github.io/did-method-key/#p-256).

-This "temporary DID", and MUST only be used for key exchange.
-This RSA key pair MUST NOT be used for signatures, and MUST NOT be persisted past this one session boostrap (i.e. discard after [Step 3](#33-responder-establishes-point-to-point-session)).
+This temporary key MUST only be used for key exchange, and MUST NOT be used for signatures, and MUST NOT be persisted past this one session boostrap (i.e. discard after [Step 3](#33-responder-establishes-point-to-point-session)).
 It is RECOMMENDED that the private key be non-extractable when possible, such as via the [WebCrypto API](https://developer.mozilla.org/en-US/docs/Web/API/SubtleCrypto/generateKey).

 ### 3.2.2 Authorization Criterea